 Everyone agrees, children must be happy in this new union.
 However, not everyone agrees on the place a new adult should take in your children’s lives.
-If their education was a touchy subject with their biological parent who had every right to his opinion, it will not get any easier with a newcomer.
+If their education was a touchy subject with their biological parent who had every right to their opinion, it will not get any easier with a newcomer.
 Here are a few examples and solutions to determine and understand the limits of the new person in your life.

 … a little too much?

-A stepmom who brings a catholic child to a mosque, a stepdad who sends a child to extreme boxing courses and a partner who chooses prescription glasses for a child without asking his biological parents first is definitely taking risks.
+A stepmom who brings a Catholic child to a mosque, a stepdad who sends a child to extreme boxing courses and a partner who chooses prescription glasses for a child without asking their biological parents first is definitely taking risks.
 Unless expressly told otherwise, these themes do not belong to them and they will have to regain their place sooner or later if they want to belong in this modern family.